Karnith/saas-vuejs-tailwindcss/README.md

 ### :moneybag: Donation

-If end up using this product for commercial purposes [consider a small donation](http://paypal.me/AlexandroMtzG) :).
+If end up using this product for commercial purposes [sponsor this project](http://paypal.me/AlexandroMtzG) :).

 ### What about React?